Reading and Phonics

 Click on the documents below to view a description for each reading stage, and the full progression of skills from Reception to Year 6.

 Reading for enjoyment is a high priority in our school.
 Every class visits the library once a week in which they have the opportunity to change their book, write a book review and listen to their teacher read.
 Our fiction books are organised to reflect our 'Stage, not age' philosophy; pupils are encouraged to select books that match their current reading stage of development.
 We also have a wide range of non-fiction books, poems, newspapers & magazines, and dual language books to reflect our diverse community.
 Pupils can also listen to a wide range of books in our audio book station, or cuddle up with a book and a soft toy in our cosy seating area!

 All pupils on the phonics programme also take home a decodable book weekly which closely matches their current phonic development.
 Pupils in Reception - Year 2 have reading record logs to record and track what they read, and older pupils complete more complex book reviews once they have read a book.

 Every Friday night is 'Library Night' in which children and their families are invited to attend the library and share books together.
 School staff are on hand to offer advice about reading and developing good reading habits at home, as well as a storytime session at the end led by one of our enthusiastic teachers!
 Every child who attends their year group's library night will also be entered into a free raffle.
 At the end of the session there will be one lucky winner who can choose a high quality book from a selection to take home.

-Please check the school calendar or playground noticeboard to see when your child's next library night is.
+Please check the school calendar to see when your child's next Library Night is.